zlogic/vogon-java/README.md

 Check out the readme for more details.
 Default username/password are Default/Default, make sure to change them to something more secure.

+If all works well, the server should auto-redirect to HTTPS, however it's tricky and may not always work - some cloud environments require non-standard ports and/or unencrypted HTTP connections.
+Double-check that your deployment is redirecting to HTTPS by default!

 2.0 and earlier versions also include a standalone version using Java FX for UI.
 This version is no longer maintained and may be completely removed in future releases.
 Requires Java 8 to run.

 This project has a rich history of UI rewrites, including versions using